 There are so very many free clay recipes floating around on the web.
 It seems like most kids craft websites are simply posting the clay dough recipes without trying the clay first.
 To us that’s kinda like recommending a recipe without ever having tasted it first.

-Hopefully, our family will be trying more clay recipes in the future but, for now, this is the only one that we have tried for ourselves.
+We hope to try more clay recipes in the future but, for now, this is the only one that we have tried for ourselves.

 How To Make The Clay